jenkinsci/peass-ci-plugin/README.md

 Peass-CI
 ===================

-The peass-ci-Plugin enables a continuous performance measurement for Java projects in an Jenkins server.
-By integrating peass-ci in your build process, you will get performance measurements of each unit test and a measurement of call tree nodes, which pinpoints the root cause of your performance changes.
-Therefore, the following steps will be executed:
+The Peass-CI-Plugin enables a continuous performance measurement for Java projects in an Jenkins server.
+By integrating Peass-CI in your build process, you will get performance measurements of each unit test and a measurement of call tree nodes, which pinpoints the root cause of your performance changes.
+Therefore, the following steps are executed:
 - Regression Test Selection: The unit tests which may have changed performance based on the current commit will be selected by a combination of static and dynamic code analysis.
 - Performance Measurement: The selected tests will be executed (repeating them inside a VM and starting the JVM, as often as you specify it) to identify performance changes.
 - Root Cause Analysis: For every identified performance change, the measurement will be repeated with additional instrumentation of your call tree to identify the method call(s) which cause your performance change (optional).

-peass-ci is currently a research prototype and may not work fully.
+Peass-CI is currently a research prototype and may not work fully.
 Please file issues if problems occur.

 # Building